How do I use A/B testing on casino affiliate pages?

 - Hero section vs content-first layouts: test which structure improves engagement and downstream clicks.

-- Review box placement and prominence: experiment on visibility of partner links or comparison tables.
+- Review box placement and prominence: experiment with the visibility of partner links or comparison tables.

-- Trust indicators and disclosure placement: test effect on engagement (focus on transparency and compliance).
+- Trust indicators and disclosure placement: test the effect on engagement while preserving transparency and compliance.

 - Mobile-first variations: condensed content blocks, sticky CTAs, and load-speed optimizations for mobile traffic.